vaibhavbafna5/ebay-monorepo/README.md

 3. Run `docker-compose build` (builds the container)
 4. Run `docker-compose up` (runs the container)

-If all this completes successfully, navigate to http://localhost:6001/ to view the running application.'
+If all this completes successfully, navigate to http://localhost:6001/ to view the running application.

 Some helpful commands are listed below:
 - `docker ps -a` to show all running containers